im95able/Rea/README.md

               S = std::size_t,        // size_type
               A = std::allocator<T>>; // allocator_type
 ```
-Considering that each slot will store 2 objects of "size_type" type besides the 1 object of "value_type", knowing in advance that the size of the container will never outgrow max value of the given "size_type", user might want to restrict how much space slots take up.
+Considering that each slot will store two objects of "size_type" type as well as the single object of "value_type", if you know in advance the maximum size of the container, you might want to restrict how much space slots take up by choosing a smaller "size_type" that can still store that maximum container size.

-Template arguments of all SlotMap variations will be subsequently explained.
+Template arguments for all SlotMap variations are explained below.

 ### variation 1 : slot_map
 rea::slot_map acts as a basic SlotMap.
-It has no additional template arguments, only the ones desribed above.
+It has no additional template arguments, only the ones described above.
 ```cpp
 rea::slot_map<T,                      // value_type
               S = std::size_t,        // size_type